Managing CO2 under global and country-specific net-zero emissions targets in Europe: Methods

 \subsection{Model}

 The present study relies on PyPSA-Eur\cite{HORSCH2018207}, an open-source model based on PyPSA \cite{PyPSA} that is used to optimise the capacity and dispatch of an energy system covering the entire European Network of Transmission System Operators for Electricity (ENTSO-E) area.
 This encompasses 33 European countries: the EU27 (excluding Malta and Cyprus), Norway, Switzerland, Great Britain, Albania, Bosnia and Herzegovina, Montenegro, Macedonia, and Serbia.
 PyPSA-Eur comprises the electricity, heating, land transport, shipping, aviation, and industry sectors, including industrial feedstocks.
-It represents generators, stores, transmission lines, and converting technologies in different sectors of an interconnected energy system and provides a detailed account of CO$_2$ capture, usage, and storage (CCUS).
-PyPSA-Eur assumes long-term market equilibrium, perfect competition and foresight.
+It represents generators, stores, transmission lines, and conversion technologies in different sectors of an interconnected energy system and provides a detailed account of carbon capture, transportation, usage, and storage (CCTUS).
+Our model assumes long-term market equilibrium, perfect competition and foresight.

 At its core, the model uses linear programming to determine the most cost-effective energy system based on a set of constraints, with the most important constraints for this study being the allowable limit for CO$_2$ emissions (Equations \ref{supplemental:material_global_co2_constraint} and \ref{supplemental:material_local_co2_constraint}).
-Refer to \ref{supplemental:material_mathematical_formulation} for a mathematical formulation of the linear programme.
+Refer to \ref{supplemental:material_mathematical_formulation} for a mathematical formulation of the linear optimisation problem.

-The characteristics of the technologies, including costs, efficiencies, and lifetimes, are based on data from the Danish Energy Agency \cite{danish_energy_agency} and are summarised in Table \ref{supplemental:table_technology_characteristics_assumptions}.
-Characteristics assumptions for the year 2030 \cite{energy_system_technology_data} are chosen for the model because they are less uncertain than those for a more distant year, such as 2050.
+The characteristics of the technologies represented in the model, including costs, efficiencies, and lifetimes, are based on the Energy System Technology Data \cite{energy_system_technology_data}, which are derived mainly from data published by the Danish Energy Agency \cite{danish_energy_agency}.
+These are summarised in Table \ref{supplemental:table_technology_characteristics_assumptions}.
+In our main scenarios, characteristics and cost assumptions of the technologies from the Energy System Technology Data version 0.5.0 in the year 2030 are chosen because they include cost reduction for renewable and carbon-related technologies, but are less uncertain than those for a more distant year.
+We implement a sensitivity analysis assuming optimistic costs corresponding to the Energy System Technology Data in the year 2050.
+We apply cost assumptions and discount rates uniformly across the continent.